ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 });
 ```

 **Note:** these tests call the `component.save()` directly.
 If we wanted to be more complete we could add a helper function to do a button click, get the "Add" button, and perform a click on it.
 Exapanding the test in such a way is left as an exercise for the reader to do on their own.
-We have examples of such tests for the `LoginPage`.
+We have examples of such tests on several page components.

 ###### Code